gran4/AI-InvestiBot/README.md

 # AI-InvestiBot

-An extensible research sandbox for experimenting with indicator-rich LSTM architectures, walk-forward validation, and automated decision making across multiple equities.
-The repo bundles a data pipeline, a suite of model builders, and utilities for benchmarking and deployment.
+AI-InvestiBot provides scripts and utilities for experimenting with indicator-heavy LSTM models, walk-forward validation, and automated decision logic across equities.
+The repository includes helper modules for gathering data, crafting indicators, training models, and connecting them to decision tooling.

 ## Contents